-Can compassion for cats unite a community, transform policies, change hearts and minds, and save lives?
-Yes—and our Atlantic City Boardwalk Cats Project illustrates this.
+Can compassion unite a community, transform policies, change hearts and minds, and save lives?
+Yes!
+Alley Cat Allies’ Atlantic City Boardwalk Cats Project® is proof.

 A Brief History of the Boardwalk Cats Project

 The Boardwalk Cats Project is an innovation that saved cats’ lives.

 For many years, kind caregivers came from all over the Atlantic City region to the Boardwalk every day to care for the resident community cats and enjoy their company.
 They formed a network and set out to take the cats and kittens to veterinarians to be spayed and neutered.
 They even obtained a foundation grant to help with the veterinary costs.
 However, veterinary services for community cats, including spay and neuter, were hard to come by in those days.
 The caregivers were seeking help and finding no assistance.

 They soon learned what would happen if the “˜authorities’ became involved.
 In 2000, a single call to animal control lead to cats being trapped and more scheduled to be.
 A mother cat was removed and killed and her small newborns were left to perish.

 The caregivers needed immediate help defending the Boardwalk felines, so they called Alley Cat Allies.
 We did not hesitate to take action.

 Our first objective was to mobilize the community to end the killing.
 After a successful meeting with the city’s health department director, Ron Cash, we formed the Cat Action Team (C.A.T.) with the director and his staff, the Humane Society of Atlantic County, and the caregivers and advocates.

 We know firsthand that grassroots organizing is key to ending bad policy and protecting cats.
 In Atlantic City, this fundamental tactic was instrumental in fostering teamwork and collaboration, and ultimately a new policy that banned animal control from rounding up and impounding the cats.